Yurei Deco: Anime

 The original anime series is animated by Science Saru and directed by Tomohisa Shiroyama, with scripts by Dai Sato.
 It aired from July 3 to September 18, 2022, on Tokyo MX, MBS, and BS NTV.
 The opening theme song is "1,000,000,000,000,000,000,000 LOVE" by Clammbon, and the ending theme song is "Aimuin Love" by Hack'nBerry (Mira Kawakatsu and Anna Nagase).
-Crunchyroll has licensed the series.
+Crunchyroll streamed the series.

 Episode list

 Webtoon

 A webtoon adaptation with art by Digital Shokunin Studio has been serialized online via Line Corporation's Line Manga website since July 8, 2022.